nsbgn/pandoc.mk/README.md

 but it is mostly functional.
 It roughly consists of three parts, each of which, I hope, may prove useful to someone:

-1. A simple `makefile` to create documents and other assets from plain text sources.
+1. A simple `snel.mk` makefile to create documents and other assets from plain text sources.

 2. A Python script to generate a table of contents directly from the directory structure.
 A small JavaScript can optionally show this overview